mmccrechowicz/mmccrechowicz.github.io/content/posts/University_Donations.md

 *   Which donors should the alumni relations team cultivate because they are or could become major benefactors?
 *   Does the alumni relations team need to do more to engage with alumni, or with any particular demographics within alumni?

+The analysis is done using SQLite, pandas and matplotlib in Jupyter Notebooks.

 The original dataset can be downloaded [here](https://public.tableau.com/s/sites/default/files/media/advancement_donations_and_giving_demo.xls).

 ## Set up